Can You Roof in the Rain?

 This article takes you through why you shouldn’t install a roof in the rain and the steps to take if it rains during a roof installation.

 When it comes to roofing, it is a time-sensitive job, be it a new installation or repair work.
-Our Experienced roofers (like our Coquitlam roofers) constantly monitor the weather for the best time to install roofs.
+Our experienced roofers constantly monitor the weather for the best time to install roofs.
 They do not install new roofs in inclement weather.

 Rain can cause many issues during installation and after if you are not careful.
 So, even if you are tempted to complete the installation no matter the weather, it may not be the best idea.